 I’m always questioning why topics, music, art, things in general are so popular.
 I find solace and comfort in stuff that is more independent and not mainstream.
 To me, it is always more about the art than the popular counterparts that are usually biased due to the fact that they will make money.

 I keep up on the alternative technology that give the power back to the people and not the corporations.
 I don’t want my data being harvested by companies to be sold to the highest bidder.
 Not only does this feel creepy and dirty, this causes concerns for artificial price alterations in the market since companies can manipulate how they get their goods & services in front of the consumer.
 It also negatively effects our emotional state of mind, our democracy and is just overall distracting.
+I’d recommend reading this which discusses how online advertising is pointless.
 I don’t use social media (I do a little, but have come a long way to minimizing it.
 At the time of this writing I still do have a Twitter, Instagram and Facebook, but I have enforced habits and self-control for myself).
-I utilize many tools at PrivacyTools.io, I primary use FLOSS, I usually use a VPN, I don’t use Google applications, I self-host or find secure managed services, and I run Linux on all my machines.
+I utilize many tools at PrivacyGuides.org, I primary use FLOSS, I usually use a VPN, I don’t use Google applications, I self-host or find secure managed services, and I run Linux on all my machines.
 I take the time to understand the tech we use from a business, privacy and technology perspective before making a decision to use them.
 For this reason some services I do not use are: Spotify, Uber, Airbnb, SnapChat, WhatsApp, etc. You can find a list of my Android applications and phone set-up here.
-In an ideal world, I would use all my apps exclusively from F-Droid.
-I am still waiting for that fully open, pure, stable, Linux-based phone, and we have made some strides.
+I use GrapheneOS.

 I try to keep it simple, but I am constantly pushing myself to try different and healthier foods while consistently making it to the gym to workout.
 I enjoy playing basketball and weight lifting.
 I also meditate from time-to-time to keep the brain loose.
-You can view my current workout and diet plan here.
+I hit the gym most mornings and my morning routines are very important to me.

 I try to do so with open-source code and bug reporting.
+I enjoy answering questions that others have and in return I just ask for them to pass that knowledge along.
 I also believe that I should leave any area I leave better than how I found it.
 It must be a Boy Scout thing.
 I’m not the physical volunteer type though.
 I feel too constrained.
-I am however, a proud Associate Executive Producer of the No Agenda Show and you can hear my donation note on episode #1170.
+I like to volunteer on my own time and within my own space.
+I am also a proud Associate Executive Producer of the No Agenda Show and you can hear my first donation note on episode #1170.
 What is this No Agenda thing?
 Find out more info on my Podcasts I listen to page.